system76/docs/_articles/use-docking-station.md

 To download the newest [DisplayLink driver](http://www.displaylink.com/downloads/ubuntu) with the link in orange.

-To install the DisplayLink Driver open the Terminal and move to the Download directory like so: (the version for the driver may change so look at the file name and change it accordly.)
+To install the DisplayLink Driver, open the Terminal and move to the Downloads directory (the version for the driver may change, so look at the file name and change it accordingly):

 ```
 cd Downloads